jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

 (2) The Board may direct the Registrar to suspend the registration or practising certificate or both of a social worker if the Board considers on reasonable grounds that,—
   (a) because of competence issues, the social worker’s practice poses a risk of serious harm to the public; or (b) the social worker may be unable to satisfactorily perform the functions required to practise as a social worker because of a mental or physical condition; or
-  (c) an investigation under this Act or the Health and Disability Commissioner Act 1994, or a criminal proceeding, relating to the social worker is underway and a reasonable doubt is raised about that person’s competence or whether the person is a fit and proper person to practise as a social worker.
+  (c) an investigation under this Act or the Health and Disability Commissioner Act 1994, or a criminal proceeding, relating to the social worker is underway, or is reasonably contemplated, and a reasonable doubt is raised about that person’s competence or whether the person is a fit and proper person to practise as a social worker.
 (3) The Board may, if the requirements of subsection (2) are met, instead of directing the suspension of a social worker’s registration or practising certificate or both, direct the Registrar to make changes to the social worker’s individual scope of practice under subsection (3A).
 (3A) The Board may, as it thinks fit, direct that either or both of the following changes be made to a social worker’s individual scope of practice:
   (a) change the social work service or services that the social worker is permitted to perform or not permitted to perform:
   (b) include a new condition or cancel or vary an existing condition.
 (4) A direction under this section may be made—
   (a) for a period of not more than 10 working days from the date on which a copy of the direction is given to the social worker; and
-  (b) for a further period of 10 days, if that is reasonable and necessary to allow either further investigation or a medical examination to take place.
+  (b) for any further period or periods that are reasonable and necessary to allow the Board to satisfy itself of the matters referred to in section 58.
 (5) A direction given under this section must—
   (a) be in writing and be signed by the chairperson of the Board; and (b) set out the Board’s reasons for giving the direction.